rcya1/rcya1.github.io/_tabs/about.md

 ## Internship at Stevens Institute of Technology

-In the summers of 2018-2020, I was a research intern at the Life and Light Laboratory at Stevens Institute of Technology in Hoboken.
+During the summers of 2018-2020, I was a research intern at the Life and Light Laboratory at Stevens Institute of Technology in Hoboken.
 While there, I helped write an algorithm for performing atmospheric correction on ocean satellite data, which helps calculate valuable parameters such as chlorophyll concentration and aerosol optical depth.

 I presented my work at the Liberty Science Center during the Partners in Science Symposium.
 I was also a co-author of the following paper: